IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 ### Material Editor feels sluggish with MCV active

 **Solutions:**
+1. **Disable wire coloring**: Use the **Wires** toggle in the MCV dropdown — this is the fastest way to reduce MCV overhead while keeping the Legend and Hotspots available
-1. **Hide labels**: Disable **Show Labels** in the MCV dropdown — label rendering on many wires can reduce performance
+2. **Hide labels**: Disable **Show Labels** in the MCV dropdown → Wires section
-2. **Hide Legend**: Toggle off the Legend overlay (Ctrl+L) when not needed
+3. **Hide Legend**: Toggle off the Legend overlay (Ctrl+L) when not needed
-3. **Close other Material Editors**: Each open Material Editor tab runs its own analysis
+4. **Close other Material Editors**: Each open Material Editor tab runs its own analysis

 ### Wire labels cause frame drops when zoomed in

 **Solutions:**
 1. Reduce **Wire Label Font Size** in settings (smaller fonts render faster)
 2. Wire labels auto-hide when zoomed out — zooming out should improve performance
-3. Disable labels entirely if not needed
+3. Disable labels entirely: MCV dropdown → Wires → uncheck Show Labels

 ---